fast-programmer/outboxer/README.md

 ## How it works

-  ### 1. When an event is created, an outboxer message is queued
+### 1. When an event is created, an outboxer message is queued in the same transaction

 The `queued` `Outboxer::Message` record is polymorphically associated to the `Event` and is created automatically in the **same database transaction** using an `after_create` callback e.g.